Deep FlexQP: Accelerated Nonlinear Programming via Deep Unfolding: Conclusion

 \section{Conclusion}

-We present FlexQP, a flexible QP solver that can solve any convex QP with minimal assumptions on the constraints.
-FlexQP always returns a solution that minimizes the constraint violation, and thus can be used as a robust QP solver in SQP.
-Our accelerated variant, Deep FlexQP, outperforms other traditional optimizers and learned approaches in terms of convergence, both in number of iterations and solve time.
-Using Deep FlexQP as a submodule in SQP provides a substantial speedup over traditional approaches, while also allowing for a graceful recovery when an infeasible QP subproblem is encountered.
-Some potential future extensions include learning warm-starts for our solver and applying it to the distributed QP setting explored in \citet{saravanos2025deep}.
+We present FlexQP, a flexible QP solver that natively handles infeasible subproblems by minimizing constraint violation when no feasible solution exists.
+This property makes FlexQP particularly well-suited as a submodule in SQP, where infeasible QP subproblems are common and typically require ad hoc recovery strategies.
+Our accelerated variant, Deep FlexQP, outperforms both traditional solvers and learned approaches, converging in fewer iterations and less time per solve.
+Generalization bounds provide a numerical certificate of performance, and we use these bounds to design SQP solvers for nonlinear optimal control and predictive safety filters.
+In our SQP experiments, Deep FlexQP provides a substantial speedup over traditional approaches while also enabling graceful recovery from infeasibility without additional machinery.
+Promising future directions include learning warm-starts for FlexQP and extending it to the distributed QP setting of \citet{saravanos2025deep}.